 What is a Cocotte?

 A Cocotte (Dutch oven) is a type of French oven, made from cast iron and enamel, perfect for slow cooking and tenderizing meat.
-They are designed to be used with electric, glass, induction, gas stovetops as well as in the oven.
+They are designed to be used with electric, glass, induction, and gas stovetops as well as in the oven.
 It can be found in various sizes, depending on the dish you wish to prepare.

 What sizes do Staub Dutch ovens come in?